pedrolcl/screensaver-disabler/README.md

         static extern EXECUTION_STATE SetThreadExecutionState(EXECUTION_STATE esFlags);

-This program is written in C# for NET Framework 7, and will run in 32 and 64 bit Windows 10 systems.
+This program is written in C# for NET Framework 4.7, and will run in 32 and 64 bit Windows 10 systems.

+You may want to try [PowerToys Awake](https://den.dev/blog/powertoys-awake/) as well, which is just another [open source neighbour](https://github.com/microsoft/PowerToys).